FDSN/SeedLink/docs/protocol.rst

     SeedLink protocol version.

 AUTH\:*type*
-    authentiation *type* supported
+    authentication *type* supported.

 TIME
-    time windows supported with DATA and FETCH
+    time windows supported with DATA and FETCH.

 .. _websocket:

-Appendix A: Websocket operation
+Appendix A. WebSocket operation
 -------------------------------
-SeedLink can be used over WebSocket if supported by server.
+SeedLink can be used over WebSocket `RFC 6455 <https://tools.ietf.org/html/rfc6455>` if this is supported by the server.

-Each command from client to server MUST be sent as a unicode message consisting of 1 frame.
+Each command from client to server MUST be sent as a Unicode message consisting of 1 frame.
 Line terminator <cr><lf> is OPTIONAL.

-Each command response from server to client MUST be sent as a unicode message consisting of 1 frame.
+Each command response from server to client MUST be sent as a Unicode message consisting of 1 frame.
 Each line MUST be terminated by <cr><lf>.

 Each packet from server to client (including INFO packets) MUST be sent as a binary message consisting of 1 frame.